dojo/docs/dijit/form/Textarea.rst

 .. contents::
     :depth: 2

 A Textarea widget is like a regular HTML TEXTAREA element, but it dynamically resizes to fit the content of the text inside.
 It takes nearly all the parameters (*name*, *value*, etc.) that a vanilla TEXTAREA takes.
 The attribute *rows* is not supported since this widget adjusts the height.
-It is especially useful in an `InlineEditBox <dijit/InlineEditBox>`_.
+It is especially useful in an :ref:`InlineEditBox <dijit/InlineEditBox>`.
 Note that when declaring a Textarea in markup you should use a <textarea> node to preserve the newline formatting.

 ========